alliander-opensource/decentralized-auth/service-provider/README.md

   * Being authorized means knowing the root and side key of the Raspberry Pi's MAM stream
 - Graph Raspberry Pi's data that is made available via MAM periodically
 - Handle revocation of consent

-### Request consent at My Home to receive data

-### Listener that checks if a new authorization policy is available

-### Graph Raspberry Pi's data that is made available via MAM periodically

-### Handle revocation of consent